Selen-Suyue/Selen-Suyue.github.io/_pages/about.md

 ---------------
 Badminton is my guilty pleasure!
 Looking for someone to keep my skills sharp on campus.
 Let's hit the court and work up a sweat!

-By the way, I'm also a bit of a debate nerd - took home the freshman championship at Xidian in 2022.
+By the way, I'm also a bit of a debate nerd - took home the freshman championship at Xidian.

 And if we ever get tired of all that athleticism, I'm a huge fan of classic Chinese literature.
 Reading used to be my thing, but life has a way of making you forget your passions.
 Maybe we can rediscover them together!